 3: Computer Science 101 (Udemy)

-If you’re looking to master CS theory – which is highly recommended for any programmer – this would be the perfect choice!
-Once you’re done, you will master binary and be comfortable with analysing and using algorithm of various kinds.
+If you’re looking to master CS theory – which is highly recommended for any programmer – this course is the perfect choice.
+Once you’re done, you will master binary and be comfortable with analysing and using algorithms of various kinds.

 4: Computer Science E-50 (Harvard College)